Schibsted-ADA/appmgr-app/README.md

 ```
 ec2_enabled:
-  There is an optional dependency on ec2, which may be enabled by setting the 'ec2_enabled' variable to "true".
+  Flag for enabling collection of ec2_facts.

+stackdriver_api_key:
-  The optional dependency on ec2 is for enabling stackdriver, to publish the artifact being installed.
+  Enables stackdriver, to publish the artifact being installed.
-  stackdriver requires an api key, which should be sent in the "stackdriver_api_key" variable.

 app:
   This is an object which MUST be filled out with the following keys.

   name:
     Directory name which the application will be installed under.
     Should not contain spaces.

   groupId:
     Maven group Id

   artifactId:
     Maven artifactId

   classifier:
     Maven classifier (defaults to 'appmgr').
 May be set to '' to have no classifier

   version:
     Maven version

   enabled:
     If the application should be enabled or not.

   config:
     List of name value pairs of configuration that will be sent to 'app conf'.

   environment:
-    List of name/value pairs that will be entered into '{{app_home}}/{{app.name}}/environment'
+    List of name/value pairs that will be entered into
+    '{{app_home}}/{{app.name}}/environment'.
     This file should be sourced by the launcher script of the app.